-He is a graduate of the Marine Corps Scout-Sniper Instructor Course; the Marine Corps Summer Mountain Leaders’ Course; Amphibious Warfare School; and the Marine Corps Command and Staff College.
+Todd is a graduate of the Marine Corps Scout-Sniper Instructor Course; the Marine Corps Summer Mountain Leaders’ Course; the Amphibious Warfare School; and the Marine Corps Command and Staff College.
 He also completed the National Security Fellowship at Harvard University’s John F. Kennedy School of Government in 2008.
-He holds a Bachelors degree in history from Boston University and a Masters degree in military science from the Marine Corps Command and Staff College.
+He holds a Bachelors degree in history from Boston University and a Masters degree in military studies from the Marine Corps Command and Staff College.

 Todd developed a love for fly fishing growing up in Maine chasing its abundant native brook trout and landlocked salmon in its numerous lakes and streams.
 Todd reconnected with fly fishing after joining the Project Healing Waters’ Fly Fishing program at Fort Belvoir, Virginia upon the recommendation of his physical therapist in March 2015.
 As a participant and volunteer, Todd recognized the remarkable physical and emotional transformation that the Project Healing Waters Program initiated for him and for his fellow participants and he decided that he wanted to join its exceptional team after his medical retirement from the military in 2016.